datakaveri/iudx-resource-server/README.md

    `newman run <postman-collection-path> -e <postman-environment> --insecure -r htmlextra --reporter-htmlextra-export .`
 5. Reports are stored in `./target/`

+### Encryption
+All the count and search APIs have a feature to get encrypted data.
+To get the data in encrypted format, the user could provide a `publicKey` in the header, with the value that is generated from [lazySodium sealed box](https://github.com/terl/lazysodium-java/wiki/Getting-started).
+The header value should be in _url-safe base64 format_.
+The encrypted data could be decrypted using the lazysodium sealed box by supplying the private and public key.

 ## Contributing
 We follow Git Merge based workflow
 1. Fork this repo